k-j-oliver/StormlightArchiveScraper/README.md

 `[{"NumberOfCharacters":"316","gender":"Male"},{"NumberOfCharacters":"106","gender":"Female"},{"NumberOfCharacters":"2","gender":"NULL"},{"NumberOfCharacters":"1","gender":"Male (assumed)"},{"NumberOfCharacters":"1","gender":"Unknown"}]`

 ### Areas for improvement
 - Given the nature of user-generated content, some data is still not in an ideal format.
 Most notable are the bracketed qualifiers, i.e. "Male (assumed)" or "Words of Radiance (mentioned)".
-This can be improved by creating an additional field in the tables to hold this bracketted information.
-Early attempts at this proved more difficult than imagined, running into recognition issues with my `regex`.
+This can be improved by creating an additional field in the tables to hold this bracketed information.
+Early attempts at this proved more difficult than imagined, running into issues with my `regex`.
 - The "status" data is an imperfect system.
 The field does not capture _when_ the character dies or is alive.
 Although a character may be dead currently, in the third book, they were still alive in the first or second.
 The fix for this would involve going into the wikia's history and capturing when the status was changed, cross-referencing that with which book is most recent.
 - User-generated content is not precise or perfect, although the peer-reviewed nature of wiki's encourages a level of accuracy.

-Files:
+### Files:
 - Testdrive.php creates the single-entity table with object-oriented progamming.
 Methods found in Property.php.
 - Testdrive2.php creates the relationships tables and is procedurally based.
 - Scraper.php is the webpage.